cyocum/MERP/README.md

 table also stores the "Attack Failure" information so if you get a 'F' in the critical, the attack has failed.
 This table is linked to the Tooth and Claw Attack Table via the `*_crit_mod` column that goes with the armor type.
-In the example aboveTo make that link, you `inner join` the corresponding `soft_leather_crit_mod` column to the `critical_id` column in the `criticals` table.
+In the example above, to make that link, you `inner join` the corresponding `soft_leather_crit_mod` column to the `critical_id` column in the `criticals` table.
 This will return for the above: